mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/06-union-and-intersection-types/index.md

 ```

 TypeScript understands that the first and second positions of our tuple are linked.
-What we're seeing here is sometimes referred to as a [discriminated or "tagged" union type](https://en.wikipedia.org/wiki/Tagged_union).
+What we are seeing here is sometimes referred to as a [discriminated or "tagged" union type](https://en.wikipedia.org/wiki/Tagged_union).

 ## Intersection Types in TypeScript

 Intersection types in TypeScript can be described using the `&` (ampersand) operator.

 For example, what if we had a `Promise`, that had extra `startTime` and `endTime`
-properties added to it
+properties added to it?

 ```ts twoslash
 const ONE_WEEK = 1000 * 60 * 60 * 24 * 7 // 1w in ms